 Chris was then recruited by the world’s number one bank, Goldman Sachs where he received further best-in-class training, experience, and knowledge.
 There he managed a team dedicated to increasing conversions (sales) through data-driven analysis, user experience, design and creativity.

 At the same time, Chris started his own business specializing in helping small entrepreneurs fuel their growth by creating and optimizing their online presence.
+He also earned his Google Adwords and Analytics certifications, making him a Google Partner.

 At The Johnson Group, our clients access Chris’s expertise, leadership and never ending search for innovation to make the best decisions for their business online.